 I have a Master’s Degree in Social Work from University of St. Thomas and St. Catherine University.
-I have 10 years of experience in mental health, working with adults with anxiety, depression, severe mental illness, and chronic illnesses.
+I have 10 years of experience in mental health, working with adults with anxiety, depression, personality disorders, trauma, severe mental illness, and chronic illnesses.
 I have always been interested in how people think, and this ultimately has led me to working with people in therapy.
 I love walking with people through problem solving and self-discovery.
 I believe in the importance of collaboration in finding healing, personal growth, and solving problems.
 I use this perspective with my clients as they navigate the challenges that led them to work with me.
 We explore how previous problems were dealt with and how that problem solving process applies to current challenges, how one’s thoughts impact one’s feelings, and explore new and old experiences and the emotions surrounding them, integrating mindfulness and behavioral strategies.
 I have a special interest in the treatment of suicidal thinking.
 I have a Master’s Degree in Social Work from University of St. Thomas and St. Catherine University.

 Michel Rousseau, MSW, LICSW

 I am a Licensed Independent Clinical Social Worker and received my Master’s Degree from the University of St. Thomas.
 I work with adults who are experiencing grief and loss, anxiety, depression, trauma and life transitions involving the loss of a loved one, troubling medical news, or anything that requires finding a “new normal.”
 I respect the experience of my clients and understand the extent to which trauma can complicate how a person sees themselves and their place within the world.
 Diversity is something to be celebrated, and I cherish the opportunity to work with people from various cultural and ethnic backgrounds.
 My passion is to reinforce the inherent strengths that all clients possess in order to identify healthy coping strategies, foster a more meaningful way of living, and promote overall well-being.